The FQ Equality News 8.9.19

 The impact of inclusive language.
 Eliminating gendered pronouns and words from any language has the potential to make a huge difference when it comes to busting harmful stereotypes.
 In a study that came out this week, researchers revealed the impact of gender-neutral language on opinions towards gender and LGBT equality.
 Their findings confirm that gender-inclusive language doesn’t just reduce bias— it can actually “contribute to the promotion of gender and LGBT equality and tolerance.”

 Literary icon Toni Morrison passes away at 88.
-Speaking of compelling language, Toni Morrison, the award-winning novelist, died on Monday at the age of 88.
+Speaking of compelling language and intersectionality, Toni Morrison, the award-winning novelist, died on Monday at the age of 88.
 In 1993, Morrison became the first black woman to win the Nobel Prize in literature.
 A firm believer in the power of literature for social good, her work serves as a testament to the richness of black experiences.

 Source: The Atlantic

 The FQ Buzz.
-Did you know that Women’s Equality Day is coming up right around the corner on August 26th?
+Did you know that Black Women’s Equal Pay Day and Women’s Equality Day are coming up right around the corner on August 26th?
 Be sure to tune into this unplugged conversation with The Female Quotient’s CEO Shelley Zalis for more on why we’re better together.

 Thanks for reading!
 For more equality news, check out: